79th Street station (IRT Broadway–Seventh Avenue Line): 1910s to 1930s

+1940s to 1960s

 The city government took over the IRT's operations on June 12, 1940.
 The IRT routes were given numbered designations in 1948 with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
 The Broadway route to 242nd Street became known as the 1 and the Lenox Avenue route as the 3.